-Lorri A. Koster is Chairman, CEO and a primary shareholder of Mann Packing Company; a grower, shipper, processor of fresh vegetables headquartered in California’s Salinas Valley.
+Lorri A. Koster is a Principal at Koster Communications, and former CEO and a primary shareholder of Mann Packing Company; a grower, shipper, processor of fresh vegetables headquartered in California’s Salinas Valley.
 Mann Packing is certified as a women’s business enterprise through the Women’s Business Enterprise National Council (WBENC), the nation’s largest third party certifier of businesses owned and operated by women in the US.
 Lorri was raised in the agricultural industry and is the third generation of her family to work in produce.
 Lorri has a Bachelor of Arts degree in public relations with a minor in business marketing from California State University, Chico.
 A “baseball mom” and “Forty Niner Faithful” she resides in Salinas with her husband Tom where she loves cheering on their two boys, Jack and Sam.

-President & CEO of Central Coast Federal Credit Union
+President & CEO, Central Coast Federal Credit Union

 Leinette Limtiaco is the President and Chief Executive Officer of Central Coast Federal Credit Union.
 Leinette has close to 30 years of experience in the credit union industry and started with the then Fort Ord Federal Credit Union in 1985.
 Leinette began serving as President/CEO in February of 2005, after serving as Accounting Manager since 1996 and training with former President/CEO for a few years leading up to his retirement.
 Leinette graduated with an AS, Business Administration / Accounting from Monterey Peninsula College; BS in Business Administration from the University of Phoenix; and continuing her Master’s in Business Administration also at the University of Phoenix, as well as completion of credit union education at the NAFCU Management Development Institute, and continues to serve as a Notary Public for the State of California.
 Leinette also serves on several boards for business development for the Credit Union, currently serving as Vice Chair-Finance for the Monterey Peninsula Chamber of Commerce; served as President and now Treasurer for the Marina Chamber of Commerce; Treasurer for the Foundation for Monterey County Free Libraries; as well as serving as Past-President for the Salinas Valley Business Women’s Network, Professional Women’s Network of Monterey, The Alternative Board, Monterey Bay Chapter for the California League Credit Unions, as well as personal service for PTSAs for her children and within her church in Marina.